-\ Expressive Cultures: The Graphic Novel \ Fall 2017
+CORE-UA.711

-M/W 2:00-3:15 Prof. Eliot Borenstein 19 University Place, 102 19 University Place, 210
+M/W 2:00-3:15 Prof. Eliot Borenstein

+Meyer 122 19 University Place, 210

 19 University Place, 503

 Office Hours:

 (in person in Room 503

-and on Skype or Google Hangouts) (212) 998-8676 Monday & Tuesday 1-2 eb7@nyu.edu Skype: eliotb2002
+and on Skype or Google Hangouts) (212) 998-8676

+Monday & Tuesday 1-2 eb7@nyu.edu

+Skype: eliotb2002

 Preceptors

-Rocío Pichon-Rivièrerociopichonriviere@nyu.edu

-Tyler Harper tah367@nyu.edu
+Downing Bay Kress Patricio Orellana

+db1876@nyu.edu po365@nyu.edu

+Course Description

-Course Description: This course examines the interplay between words and images in the graphic novel (comics), a hybrid medium with a system of communication reminiscent of prose fiction, animation, and film.
+This course examines the interplay between words and images in the graphic novel (comics), a hybrid medium with a system of communication reminiscent of prose fiction, animation, and film.
 What is the connection between text and art?
 How are internal psychology, time, and action conveyed in a static series of words and pictures?
 What can the graphic novel convey that other media cannot?

-NYU Classes and the Internet.
+NYU Classes and the Internet

 NYU Classes, which is accessible through the "Academics" tab of NYU Home, is an important part of the course, facilitating announcements and the distribution of course materials.